-- a birth, marriage or death certificate

-- medical information, or medical records
+- a birth, marriage, registration of civil partnership or death certificate - medical information, or medical records

-- paperwork about your mortgage

-- proof of change of name.
+- paperwork about your mortgage - proof of change of name.

 We'll pay what we consider to be the reasonable cost of all medical reports or evidence we ask for.